funilrys/PyFunceble/docs/facts/known_issues.rst

     .. versionchanged:: 4.0.0

-As of version 4 we no longer support python prior to version 3.7.
+As of version 4 we no `longer support <../installation/index.html#python-3-7-0>`_ python prior to version 3.7.

 This means you actually are unable to run with any version below python 3.7 as a number of build-in features are missing and first introduced in 3.7